bcooperstl/advent-of-code-2020/documentation/day20.md

 * for old_x from 0 to 9
     * for old_y from 0 to 9
         * map[old_x][old_y]=old_map[old_y][old_x]

+### Classifying Tiles ###

+Tiles will be classified as either corners, edges, or middle pieces, based on whether there are 2, 1, or 0 sides that only occur once.

+First I will build up a `map<int, vector<Tile *>>` border_index that will point each border value to a list of tiles with that value.
+This will use the minimum value for a Front/Back border pair, to eliminate duplicating sides and to make identificaiton easier.

+Then, I will go through each tile, count how many sides only have one element in the map for their side's border value, and assign those tiles to the corner, edge, and middle vectors.

 ## Test Programs ##